 The Hospital, located in Arcadia, Florida, is an acute care hospital that provides inpatient, outpatient and emergency care services for residents of the area.
 Admitting physicians are primarily practitioners in the local area.
 The Hospital is a Sole Community Hospital and a Disproportionate Share Hospital.
-Its Rural Health Clinics (RHC) are hospital-based clinics.

 Basis of accounting: The primary purpose of the District is the provision of health care services through the Hospital, and as such, it utilizes accounting practices of health care organizations as defined in the American Institute of Certified Public Accountants (AICPA) Audit and Accounting Guide, Health Care Organizations, and follows accounting principles generally accepted in the United States of America (U.S. GAAP).
-The District follows applicable GASB principles.
+The District follows applicable Governmental Accounting Standard Board (GASB) principles.